-An Underlying Fund may dispose of or renegotiate a commitment after it is entered into.
-An Underlying Fund also may sell securities it has committed to purchase before those securities are delivered to the Underlying Fund on the settlement date.
-The Underlying Fund may realize a capital gain or loss in connection with these transactions, and its distributions from any net realized capital gains will be taxable to shareholders.
+A Fund or an Underlying Fund may dispose of or renegotiate a commitment after it is entered into.
+A Fund or an Underlying Fund also may sell securities it has committed to purchase before those securities are delivered to the Fund or Underlying Fund on the settlement date.
+The Fund or Underlying Fund may realize a capital gain or loss in connection with these transactions, and its distributions from any net realized capital gains will be taxable to shareholders.